Genshin Impact: Development

 Genshin Impact began development as early as late January 2017, with an initial team of 120 people, which grew to 400 by the end of that year, and reached 700 by February 2021. miHoYo revealed the game in June 2019 at E3 2019.
 The game was developed using the Unity Engine.
 The game had a development and marketing budget of around $100 million, making it one of the most expensive video games to develop.
 Between the announcement and release closed beta tests were held, allowing invited players to explore and interact with the open world.
 The game includes voice-overs in four languages, and 15 different languages for text.

 The Legend of Zelda: Breath of the Wild is held in high regard by the development team, and is cited as one of the main inspirations for Genshin Impact.
 Development was aimed at making the game different and fun from other MMORPGs in terms of its quest and combat systems as well as its random events and mode of exploration.
 The game was designed to be cross-platform as developing the game for PC and console allowed the developers to raise graphical fidelity for the game, such as rendering realistic shadows.

-The overall artistic vision of the game is intended to combine anime art style with more key elements from real-world cultures.
-For example, Liyue was first conceived of as a reimagining of Chinese culture through a fantasy perspective, and was combined with reference material from Zhangjiajie National Forest Park and Tianmen Mountain to create the region.
+The overall artistic vision of the game was intended to combine an anime style with elements from real-world cultures, and each nation is based on a region of the world.

+The game's overarching mythological basis is Gnosticism, particularly the way it understands relationships between humans and their world, and how gods may influence this relationship.
+The name given to Teyvat's gods, "Archon", is inspired by the lower gods of Gnostic cosmology.
+Although each Archon has a personal name for their "vessel", or human form, and is referred to with a specific title by the citizens of their nation, most gods in the game's story – even those who are not Archons – take the names of demons from the Ars Goetia, the first volume of The Lesser Key of Solomon.